 Edit the page with a new link under Proposals Under Discussion:

-- The number should be the next “available” GSIP number.
+The number should be the next “available” GSIP number on the proposal page.

-Click on your new link to create the page, fill in the page contents by pasting the proposal page template from your clipboard.
+Click on your new link to create the page, fill in the page contents by copy and pasting the following proposal page template.

 Voting on a GSIP¶